Ben Pearson

 Climate-Smart Forestry Incentive Program for Commercial Landowners

-Chris Pryor walks NEFF’s Nelson Memorial Forest, photo by Twolined Studio
+NEFF’s Nelson Memorial Forest, photo by Twolined Studio

-If you have questions about elements of this RFP, please send them to Catrina Vear at cvear@newenglandforestry.org.
+If you have questions about elements of the RFP, please send them to Catrina Vear at cvear@newenglandforestry.org.
 You can also contact other members of the project team if you choose.
 In all cases, questions asked and answers provided will be posted here as publicly available information.

 Administrative FAQs